LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-7.png)

-We then use `ProphetParams` to set the Prophet model's parameters and the training data and parameters to initialize the `ProphetModel`.
-Then we use the `fit` method to build the model and use the `predict` method to predict the data, and then we can get the final prediction result.
+To use the Prophet model, we set its parameters with `ProphetParams` and then initialize the `ProphetModel` with these parameters and our training data.
+We build the model using the `fit` method and make predictions with the `predict` method, ultimately obtaining the final prediction results.

 ```python
 # Specify parameters